Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ○ Previous Week Comparison

-On the next graphic you can see how a Touchpoint is related to a particular Step.
+And on the next graphic you can see how these two Touchpoint, Login People (PRC) and Login Check (SYN) are related to a particular Step, in this example; "Login".

 ![image](screenshots/Example_TP_PRC21.png)